 How long is inflation going to be a thing?

-The million dollar question.
-While some factors indicate inflation could ease soon, uncertainty related to the war in Ukraine along with the ongoing pandemic recovery means it will take a while for prices to come down.
-Read: probably not until 2023.
-(PS: Inflation is even worse in some other countries.)
+The million-dollar question.
+While some factors indicate inflation could ease soon, it could still take a while for prices to come down.
+Read: probably not until 2024.

 Subscribe to Skimm Money